mvendert/LabelPrint/readme.md

-** LabelPrint **: A label printing sollution, with the ability to print barcodes.
+# LabelPrint : A label printing sollution, with the ability to print barcodes.

 Print labels including barcodes on a dedicated printer, from an XML file containing the data.
 Desing a label graphically, storing the desingn in an XML file.

-Supported barcodes include EAN13, EAN8, 2OF5 Interlevaced, and others.
+Supported barcodes include **EAN13, EAN8, 2OF5 Interlevaced**, and others.

 We use this software in a production environment and have created an installation with installshield.
 This project